mkejeiri/Domain-Driven-Design/EventStorming.md

 #### Modeling interactions with Event-Driven CRC cards
-Design starts to focus around roles, responsibilities and message passing, a very efficient way to model interaction is to simulate behavior with a variation of the CRC cards.
+Design starts to focus around roles, responsibilities and message passing, a very efficient way to model interaction is to simulate behavior with a variation of the **CRC cards**.

-- Humans may take the role of Users, Aggregates, Processes and Projections, i.e. humans are representing the decision makers in the system.
+- Humans may take the **role** of **Users**, **Aggregates**, **Processes** and **Projections**, i.e. humans are representing the decision makers in the system.

-- Commands, Domain Events and UIs are represented by cards.
+- **Commands, Domain Events and UIs** are represented by **cards**.
 Cards will carry the information written on them.
 To model a process, every human can produce an output only based on the information available, i.e. humans can't ask, only tell, this sketches the necessary communication patterns needed for a component to work smoothly and continuously in an event-based solution.

 #### How do we know we're over?